hydrocort/5m-data-3.9-nlp/lesson.md

 ### Preparation

-We will be using the `dl` environment for this lesson.
+We will be using the `dl_py312` environment for this lesson.

 ### Lesson Overview